 Once you're done with a given task on the iPhone, it's best to press the power button once (do not hold it down) to put it to sleep.

 Next time you want to use it again, just press the power button again (do not hold it down) to "wake" it up (i.e. turn on the display).
-You will then be prompted for your passcode to unlock/open the phone.
+Then press the home button to enter your passcode and unlock the phone.

 The other main button on your iPhone is called the home button.
 On all iPhones, this is the circular button located on the front of the phone at the bottom by the speakers and lightning (charging) port.

 Pressing the home button will also wake up the display if the phone is asleep.
-You will then be prompted for your passcode to unlock/open the phone.
+You will then be prompted for your passcode to unlock the phone.

 Mute Switch and Volume Buttons

 Be careful with the mute switch on the lefthand side of the iPhone.
 If this switch is in the down position and a red line is visible (as it is in the photo below), your iPhone will not ring or make any sound when you receive calls, texts, or emails.
 Always keep this switch in the up position (so that the red line is not visible) to make sure you hear incoming calls, texts, and emails.